gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "But *amma*---" Noxy started.

 "No buts," her said sharply.
 She was worried, Noxy realized.
 No, she was *frightened*, except that wasn't her, it was something else.
-All of a sudden the pain in her head was back, and somehow she knew that a cloud with half a dozen riders had just turned the last corner in the valley below them and would be at the ravine in minutes.
+All at once the pain in her head was back, and somehow she knew that a cloud with half a dozen riders had just turned the last corner in the valley below them and would be at the ravine in minutes.
 She could practically see it, except that was impossible because she wasn't touching him and you had to be touching a cloud to mind-speak with it and anyway there wasn't another cloud there to look at it, there was only the forest and its thousands upon thousands of eyes, deer and a few wild goofs whose ancestors had strayed away from their pens and somehow managed to avoid being eaten and scaws and striped jays and a hundred other kinds of birds, a bear up to her knees in a stream looking for a turtle or a mountain squid still sleepy from its winter hibernation,, all of them now looking not at the cloud but at *her* because somehow just as she could see them, they could see her, and it was too much---it couldn't all fit, her head really was going to burst this time.

 "Noxy.
 Noxy!"
 Grappa Gas shook her.
 "What's wrong?"

 "They're here," she gasped, not knowing what else to say.
 "The cloud---it's here."
+But her words were lost in the deep boom of the lookout drum on the Quick Tower calling everyone together.

+She straightened and waved Grappa Gas away.
+"I'm all right," she lied.
+"I'll go help granna."
+She stumbled past him and into the village.

+Only one child was crying, and that wasn't because he was afraid, it was because he was angry that he wasn't allowed to finish the game he'd been playing.
+His grandmother picked him up and slung him over her shoulder, ignoring his kicks and wails as she dodged around two other children who were trying to catch an escaped chicken while one of Sensy's grandfathers shouted instructions at them.

+"There you are!"
+Noxy jumped as Rash grabbed her arm.
+"Come on, we need to---underhells, what happened to you?"
+He let go of her and took an involuntary step back.

+"What?
+What's wrong?"
+Why was he looking at her like that?

+Rash swallowed hard.
+"Your eyes---they're green."

+She stared at him incredulously.
+"What?
+Rash, this is no time to---"

+"Your... eyes... are... green," he said, emphasizing each word.
+"What happened?
+Did the *tralpa* finally get a spell to work?"

+"I have no idea what you're talking about," she snapped angrily.
+She caught sight of Sensy over his shoulder.
+"Hey---Sensy!
+Sensy!
+Over here!"

+Her friend hurried over and stood next to Rash.
+Noxy saw him reach for her hand but stop himself.  *No time for that now,* she told herself.
+"Sensy, what color are my eyes?"

+"What?"
+Sensy looked from Noxy to Rash and back.
+"What do you mean?"

+"What color are they?"
+Noxy demanded.

+"They're brown, just like they've always been," she said defensively.

+"Well, they were green just a moment ago," Rash protested.
+"All over green, both of them, not just the inside bit.
+I swear!"

+At that moment the lookout drum fell silent, then sounded again, three deep booms that echoed around the suddenly-hushed village.
+The cloud from Rancid had arrived.

+"Noxy, wait!
+We're supposed to stay here!"
+She ignored Sensy's shout and sprinted back toward the gate.
+The children were all safe indoors.
+Whatever was going to happen, she wanted to be there when it did.

+But Aft was waiting at the gate, arms crossed and a grim look on his face.
+A stout length of wood just the right size to swing as a club leaned against the wall beside him.
+"No," he said curtly as Noxy opened her mouth.
+"Whatever it is, no.  You're staying here.
+Your *amma* was *very* clear about that."

+Noxy swallowed her protest.
+A thought suddenly struck her.
+"Where's the *tralpa*?"

+Aft snorted.
+"Just left with the tiger and his boy.
+Says he was asleep and didn't hear the drum."
+The sour look on the burly cloudherd's face said more than words could about what kind of "sleeping" the *tralpa* had been doing.

+So they waited, neither speaking until Noxy said, "Aft?
+What color are my eyes?"

+Aft scowled at her.
+"What do you mean?"

+"Never mind," Noxy muttered, wishing she hadn't spoken.  *It was just a trick of the light,* she told herself, knowing in her heart that there had been more to it than that.

+Aft straightened up.
+"Here they come," he grunted.
+First the tiger, ears back, with Private Thokmay hurrying to keep up.
+Then the three soldiers who had gone with Sergeant Dorbu.
+Then Noxy's mother and Sergeant Dorbu and a uniformed woman who was almost as wide as she was tall, all three of them wearing expressions that would have frozen a cup of tea in a heartbeat.
+Behind them came Scholar-Candidate Nangyal, complaining as always, and Rancid's *tralpa* in her robes and formal collar.
+And behind them, three more soldiers, their uniforms so clean they almost sparkled, and---

+Noxy's heart dropped into her stomach.
+"Saints," Aft cursed.
+"As if things weren't bad enough."

+Noxy stepped aside as the unhappy little parade passed through the ancient stone walls of the fortress.
+Private Thokmay nodded but didn't say anything.
+Her mother didn't even do that.
+And then, after everyone else, the man at the end of the line grinned wickedly at Aft and wrapped his arms around her to give her a hug.

+"Hiya, sweetling," Noxy's father said, his voice muffled in her hair.

+"Hi, *adda*," she replied, wishing she was anywhere but there.

+*Far below, where the slope of the mountain eased into the valley, a small packet of letters wrapped in wax paper drifted past a moss-covered pillar that had been raised to mark a border whose existence was now forgotten.
+The stream carrying it met another.
+Mingling their waters, they carried the packet south.*